usnistgov/cdcs-docker/README.md

 $ docker-compose up -d
 ```

-(Optional) For testing purposes, using the HTTPS protocol, you can then run the following script to generate and copy self signed certificates to the container.
+(Optional) For testing purposes, using the HTTPS protocol, you can then run the following script to generate and copy
+self-signed certificates to the container.
 ``` bash
 $ ./docker_set_ssl.sh
 ```